NethServer/ns8-core/README.md

 # podman login --authfile /usr/local/etc/registry.json ghcr.io
 ```

+The core is composed also by the following components:

+- traefik, running with `traefik0` user
+- restic rest-server, running with user `restic0`

-### Traefik
+### Inspecting the core

-Traefik will proxy all HTTP/HTTPs connections to web applications.

-Once the core has been initialized run this Redis command to initialize the Traefik
+Once the core has been initialized, you can access Redis with one of the following command:
-module instance and start it:

     podman run -i --network host --rm docker.io/redis:6-alpine redis-cli <<EOF
-    SET traefik ''
-    HSET traefik0/module.env LE_EMAIL root@$(hostname -f) EVENTS_IMAGE ghcr.io/nethserver/traefik:latest
-    PUBLISH $(hostname -s):module.init traefik0
+    PING
     EOF

 As alternative, use `nc` command: